parischap/configs/README.md

 <!-- LTeX: language=en-US -->

-# 1 - Doc

-Goal of this package is to install all the necessary configuration files of a monorepo or package (eslint.config.js, prettier.config.js,...).
-If a configuration file needs changing, we only need to modify it in this package and all the repos/packages that use this package will be updated automatically.
+Goal of this package is to generate all the necessary configuration files (eslint.config.js, prettier.config.js,...) of a monorepo or package.
+In case of a monorepo, it must generate all these files at the root level and in each package contained in the `packages` directory.
+To that extent, each package (in the case of a monorepo, the root level and each package contained in the `packages` directory) must contain a project.config.js file that indicates the files to be created.

+# 1 - Use cases
 This package is meant to be used in the following situations:

-- creation of a library (as a single package or as a monorepo): in that configuration, the exported files constituting the library are under `esm/` and files used internally are under `esm/internal/`.
-An `index.ts` file in `esm/` must reexport all visible exports (so as to enable named imports for clients).
-All files are transpiled by tsc for ESM output and by Babel for cjs output.
-In the `dist/` directory, a directory is created for each exported file (so as to enable default imports for clients).
-During the build, imports of all files (exported or not) are automatically changed from named imports to default imports (for tree-shaking).
-Functions of files under the `esm/internal/` directory should be tagged with `@internal` so no types and no doc get generated for them.
-Moreover, doc is alltogether skipped for files in `esm/internal`.
+## 1.1 - Libraries

+## 1.2 Standalone executable
+A standalone executable is simply a program that can be run by node.
+It does not need anything: all its dependencies must be bundled inside the executable and no `package.json` must be generated.
+For node to know it's an `esm` program without having to try compiling it as a `cjs` program first, a standalone executable must have a `.mjs` extension.

+The code of the executable can be split in several modules all under the `esm/` directory, but the entry module must bear the name `index.ts`.
+This `index.ts` can export functions for test purposes.

+A standalone executable can be private or public.

+For public libraries, the build phase must:
+- transpile all modules from Typescript to a widely natively understandable javascript.
+Transpilation is performed by `tsc` for `esm` output and by `babel` for `cjs` output.
+Type files get also generated for `esm` output.

+Each module in a library except those under `esm/internal` must be documented.

+Documentation and type do not get generated for any value commented with tsdoc `@internal`. `@internal` should be used for any value exported in a module under `esm/internal`.
+It should also be used for any value exported only for test purposes (clients using typescript will be informed that this value should not be used).

+Each module in a library must be tested.

+A library must import itself as `devDependency` for test purposes.

+## 1.3 Standalone command

+## 1.4 Buildless project

+## 1.5 App server

+## 1.6 App client

+This program must in any case ship with a `package.json` file so node knows
 - creation of a standalone executable: the executable must be located under the `esm/` directory and be called `main.ts`.
 All files used by it must be under the `esm/internal/` directory.
 The executable will get bundled during the build and will be added as binary in `package.json` so clients can call it with `pnpm main`.
 The package can also include an `index.js` file that can be used to reexport stuff.

 In both cases, the `README.md` file present at the top of the package is copied to the `dist/` directory a license file gets automatically generated in the `dist/` directory.